muqsitmalik/AutoDeploy360/README.md

 ## Project Description

 This project utilizes Jenkins to create a CI/CD pipeline for a Todo application.
 The code for the application is hosted on GitHub.
-A Dockerfile is used to build a container image for the application, which is then deployed using Jenkins.
+A Dockerfile is used to build a container image for the application, which is then deployed to an EC2 instance using Jenkins.

 ### CI/CD Pipeline Overview